-- intake while receiving metformin hydrochloride Hepatic impairment - Patients with hepatic impairment have developed cases of metformin-associated lactic acidosis.
-This may be due to impaired - lactate clearance resulting in higher lactate blood levels.
+- Excessive alcohol intake Alcohol potentiates the effect of metformin on lactate metabolism.
+Patients should be warned against excessive alcohol ntake while receiving metformin hydrochloride. - Hepatic impairment Patients with hepatic impairment have developed cases of metformin-associated lactic acidosis.
+This may be due to impaired lactate clearance resulting in higher lactate blood levels.
 Therefore, avoid use of metformin hydrochloride in patients with clinical or laboratory evidence of hepatic disease